niciliketo/dnb-api/README.md

 ## Identify

-This GEM implements the [Criteria Search](https://directplus.documentation.dnb.com/openAPI.html?apiID=searchCriteria) endpoint from the D&B API.
+This GEM implements the [Criteria Search](https://directplus.documentation.dnb.com/openAPI.html?apiID=searchCriteria) and [Cleanse Match](https://directplus.documentation.dnb.com/openAPI.html?apiID=IDRCleanseMatch) endpoints from the D&B API.

-Parameters which can be passed to the criteria search method are listed on the D&B API website.
+Parameters which can be passed to these methods are listed on the D&B API website.

 ## Enrich